About Child Sponsorship

 So how does the Child sponsorship process work?

-We contacted the major child sponsorship charities in the UK, and asked them all the same questions.
+We contacted all the major child sponsorship charities in the UK, and asked them all the same questions.
 (You can see those questions below.)
-We were disappointed to find most of them didn’t directly sponsor individual children.
+We were disappointed to find most of the charities didn’t directly support individual children.
 Instead the sponsorship was diluted by being used for ‘projects’ within that child’s community.

 Whilst this has value, in our opinion it doesn’t have the same impact.
 There is no end to poverty in communities in poor areas of the World.
 However, there is a finite number of children.
 They are individuals, they can be helped, one by one by one.
 Like the story of the Starfish, if you know it.